A Husqvarna leaf blower will only run with the choke on when the engine isn’t getting enough fuel or is getting too much air.

 If the carburetor does not function after being cleaned, you may need to rebuild it or replace it with a new carburetor.
 Your Husqvarna dealership or small engine dealer can also clean or replace the carburetor for you.

-6. Clogged Fuel Tank Vent on a Husqvarna Leaf Blower
+6. Clogged Fuel Tank Vent

 Another item that can cause a fuel restriction is the fuel tank vent.
 This vent is located in the fuel cap on most Husqvarna leaf blowers.
 When the vent becomes clogged, the air isn’t able to pass through the cap.